-After your child is born, if you or your child’s doctor suspect spina bifida, an X-ray of your child’s spine may show any abnormalities.
+After your child is born, if you or your child’s doctor suspects spina bifida, an x-ray of your child’s spine may show any abnormalities.
 Use of computed tomography (CT) or magnetic resonance imaging (MRI) can provide more detailed images of your child’s spine.

 Your child may have a mild defect with no symptoms or a more serious defect that causes specific symptoms and health complications.
 It’s important to seek help from your child’s doctor and specialists who treat spina bifida and its complications if you notice problems related to the condition.

 Children with spina bifida are usually diagnosed before birth or immediately after birth.
 The bladder and kidney function of these children is studied soon after birth and these patients are seen frequently throughout the first year of life.
 An individualized bladder and bowel management plan will be implemented.